 PROLOGUE: You just read it

 ONE – Our bathroom renovation nightmare

-TWO: The contractors who saved our bathroom renovation nightmare from hell.
+TWO: The contractors who rescued our bathroom renovation

-THREE: The Master Bathroom Renovation Reveal – Before and After
+THREE: The Ensuite Bathroom Renovation Reveal – Before and After